microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/build_cache.md

 title: Enabling the build cache
 ---

-Rush has always supported an [incremental analyzer](../advanced/incremental_builds.md) that enables `rush build` to skip projects whose input files have not changed since the last build.
-(This optimization can also be used with custom commands by enabling the `incremental` flag in **custom-commands.json**.)
-However, the build output is not saved anywhere, so generally a full rebuild is still required when switching to another branch.
+Rush has always supported an [incremental build](../advanced/incremental_builds.md) analyzer that enables `rush build` to skip projects whose input files have not changed since the last build.
+We call this the **"output preservation"** strategy for incremental builds.
+It can also be used with custom commands by enabling the `incremental` flag in **custom-commands.json**.

+However, the build output is not saved anywhere, so generally a full rebuild is still required when checking out a different branch.
 Rush's **build cache** improves on this by creating a tar archive of each project's build outputs.
 The archive is cached so that later, if `rush build` can find a match in the cache, it can extract the archive instead of building that project.
 This can provide dramatic speedups, for example reducing a 30 minute build time to 30 seconds.
 The cache key is a hash of the source files and NPM dependencies, following the [same basic rules](../advanced/incremental_builds.md) as the incremental analyzer.
+We call this the **"cache restoration"** strategy for incremental builds.

 The build cache archives are stored in two places: